ckeditor/ckeditor4-docs/docs/guide/dev/integration/file_browse_upload/file_browser_api/README.md

 </info-box>

 <info-box info="">
-	Since <strong>CKEditor 4.9.0</strong> all file uploads (including the one initiated by the <a href="https://ckeditor.com/cke4/addon/filebrowser">File Browser</a> plugin) expect JSON response (like <a href="https://ckeditor.com/docs/ckeditor4/latest/guide/dev_file_upload.html#response-file-uploaded-successfully">this one</a>).
+	Since <strong>CKEditor 4.9.0</strong> all file uploads (including the one initiated by the <a href="https://ckeditor.com/cke4/addon/filebrowser">File Browser</a> plugin) expects JSON response (like <a href="https://ckeditor.com/docs/ckeditor4/latest/guide/dev_file_upload.html#response-file-uploaded-successfully">this one</a>).
 If you don't intend to provide one, you should use appropriate config option:

 		config.filebrowserUploadMethod = 'form';
 </info-box>